Why Mt. Shasta:

 The preparation for the climb took about a month and involved training hikes, buying gear, researching everything we could about the climb, and deciding on what gear to bring.
 3 weeks before, I climbed Mount San Gorgonio on a 24-mile day-hike as a test to see if I was ready for the rigors of Shasta.
 In the final week, we booked hotels, constantly checked the weather, and finalized the packing list, which included mountaineering gear (crampons/ice axe), camping gear (sleeping bags, tent), clothes, and packaged food (we opted against cooking due to weight and the short length of the trip).
 We both packed 2 days before the trip and spent the last day reviewing our packs and checking the weather.

-On Friday, May 22nd, we met in Sacramento to start our journey.
+We met in Sacramento to start our journey.
 I drove my car up from LA and Andrew took the bus.
 That night we drove an hour up to the tiny town of Williams to shorten the drive tomorrow and went to bed around midnight.
 Andrew, a tech person, was impressed by the hotel’s RFID keys.

 The next morning we went to Granzella’s a local deli and popular rest stop on the freeway to buy sandwiches for the hike.
 We bought 2, one for dinner and one for breakfast on the day of the hike.
 This part of the state is famous for olives, so we made sure that one of the sandwiches had an olive spread.
 From Williams, we then drove 90 minutes to the town of Redding.
 Being the largest town in the northern part of the state by far, Redding is on a lot of maps, so it was very exciting to see it in person.
 The town is at the northern end of the 500-mile long Central Valley so while the city itself was in a flat area, it was 5 minutes away from hills and within view of beautiful tall mountains.